This Website uses cookies to improve your visit on our website. More Info

 Cash Flow calculations are an important component in the analysis of financial flows.
 They help companies determine the earning power of their revenues and ensure that they have enough money to meet their obligations.
 A proper cash flow calculation is performed by analyzing a company's revenues and expenses over a period of time.
 The difference between revenues and expenses is then determined, and the result is called cash flow or net cash flow.
 This value indicates whether a company has sufficient financial resources to meet its obligations

-Type of Calculation Formula Explanation
+Type of calculation | Formula | Explanation |

-Investing Cash Flow Cash Flow from Investing Activities Investing cash flow describes the inflow or outflow of cash and cash equivalents resulting from investments in property, plant and equipment or financial assets.
-It is derived from the cash flow from investing activities, which is reported in the statement of cash flows.
+Cash flow from investing activitiesThe cash flow from investing activities indicates the inflow or outflow of cash and cash equivalents due to investments in tangible fixed assets or financial investments.
+It is derived from the cash flow from investing activities, which is recognized in the cash flow statement. | ||

-Financing Cash Flow Cash Flow from Financing Activities The financing cash flow provides information on how much money was raised by taking out loans or issuing shares or bonds.
-It is derived from the cash flow from financing activities, which is shown in the statement of cash flows.
+Financing cash flow: Cash flow from financing activities: The financing cash flow indicates how much money has been raised through borrowing or the issue of shares or bonds.
+It is derived from the cash flow from financing activities, which is reported in the cash flow statement. | ||

-Free Cash Flow Operating Cash Flow - Investing Cash Flow Free cash flow is the amount that remains after deducting all costs and investments and can be used for dividend payments, debt reduction or further investments.
-It is calculated by reducing the operating cash flow by the investment cash flow.
+Free cash flow | Cash flow from operating activities – cash flow from investing activities: Free cash flow is the amount of money left over after all costs and investments have been deducted and that can be used for dividend payments, debt reduction or further investments.
+It is calculated by subtracting the cash flow from investing activities from the cash flow from operating activities. | |

 Interested in Studying Business Administration?